propelml/propel/README.md

 ### Adding An Op

-Propel is under heavy development and is missing implementaions for many common ops.
+Propel is under heavy development and is missing implementations for many common ops.
 Here is a rough outline of how to add an op

   1. Add the frontend implementation to `api.ts` or `tensor.ts` (depending on